glitchassassin/lackey/README.md

 #### Installing Tesseract OCR ####

-OCR features are dependent upon a third-party utility, Tesseract OCR.
+OCR features are dependent upon a third-party utility, Tesseract OCR (v3.05+).
 Installation instructions for your platform [can be found here](https://github.com/tesseract-ocr/tesseract/wiki).
 On some platforms, you may need to manually add the Tesseract folder to your PATH.

 ### General ###